Brazil ex-president, out of jail, vows to make ‘lives hell’

 Da Silva left jail earlier this month after 19 months in a cell when the Supreme Court ruled that a person can be imprisoned only after all the appeals have been exhausted.

-Brazil’s ex-president is still appealing his conviction related to the alleged purchase of a beachfront apartment and remains entangled in other cases.
-He was also convicted by a lower court judge in a case involving ownership of a farmhouse in Atibaia, outside Sao Paulo.
+Brazil’s ex-president is still appealing two convictions for allegedly receiving favors from government contractors involving properties he used or was considering buying.
 If he loses his appeals in either conviction, he could be locked up again.

 Da Silva has denied any wrongdoing and accuses prosecutors and Sergio Moro, then a judge and now justice minister in the government of President Jair Bolsonaro, of manipulating the case against him.

-“Today I feel much stronger than the day I surrendered to the federal police,” a raucous da Silva said Friday night.
+“Today I feel much stronger than the day I surrendered to the federal police,” da Silva said.
 “I am more willing to fight for this country than in any other moment.
-You will see me traveling around this country, not only making their lives hell, but also defending the Brazilian people who don’t deserve to experience what they experiencing.”
+You will see me traveling around this country, not only making their lives hell, but also defending the Brazilian people who don’t deserve to experience what they are experiencing.”

-Most analysts see da Silva as a potential kingmaker and strategist for the party he was instrumental in transforming.
+Most analysts see da Silva as a potential kingmaker and strategist for the party he was instrumental in transforming — one who can appeal to a wide range of voters .

 “Don’t expect narrow-minded politics to come from his head.
 Radicalism is not in his spirit,” his former chief-of-staff and senator, Jaques Wagner, told The Associated Press.
 He believes da Silva should open the way for a new generation of politicians from Brazil’s Northeast to take center stage in the next presidential election.